 When a person is allergic to onions, their immune system reacts as if the onions are a dangerous substance.
-The result is allergic symptoms that can be severe, such as vomiting, itching, swelling, and difficulty breathing.
+Onion allergy symptoms include vomiting, itching, swelling, and difficulty breathing.

 As onions are a commonly used ingredient in food, they can be difficult to avoid, so it is important for people to be aware if they are allergic.